 It’s time to unfetter our horses’ sweaty necks.

-Sara Chopra ‘22 (she/her) is a senior studying Classical Studies (Languages and Literature), Ancient History, and Consumer Psychology.
+Sara Chopra (College ’22) is a student at the University of Pennsylvania studying Classical Studies (Languages and Literature), Ancient History, and Consumer Psychology.

 O fortunatos nimium, sua si bona norint,

 si non ingentem foribus domus alta superbis

 at secura quies et nescia fallere uita,

 speluncae uiuique lacus, at frigida tempe